-Primary users are public safety entities that act as first responders-the agencies that are at an emergency scene first.
+Primary users are public safety entities that act as first responders - the agencies that are at an emergency scene first.
 This includes law enforcement, fire protection services, emergency medical services, emergency communications centers, and emergency management.
 Extended Primary users are those agencies, organizations, and non-profit or for-profit companies that provide public safety services in support of Primary users.

 Agency-Paid FirstNet users are employees and contractors of a Primary public safety entity, where the employer pays for the FirstNet service on behalf of their users.
-FirstNet is also available for individuals to purchase on their own through the Subscriber-Paid program, where users are either a verified current employee or volunteer of a Primary public safety entity, or an employee of an eligible Extended Primary entity.
+FirstNet is also available for individuals to purchase on their own through the Subscriber-Paid program, where users are either verified current employees or volunteers of a Primary public safety entity, or certain employees of an eligible Extended Primary entity.